-Academic Advancement Program (AAP) The purpose of this program is to provide an educational opportunity for students from the Delaware Valley area who meet certain academic and economic criteria.
+□ Academic Advancement Program (AAP) The purpose of this program is to provide an educational opportunity for students from the Delaware Valley area who meet certain academic and economic criteria.
 The AAP admits highly motivated students whose high school credentials suggest that they can, with academic support, successfully matriculate at Villanova University.
 At Villanova, these students are given support in counseling and tutoring to enable them to demonstrate their potential to succeed in college.
 The pre-college component offers a three-credit freshman English course, math, reading/study skills, general sciences classes, and critical thinking workshops.
 Anyone interested in this program should call Linda Coleman at 610-519-4074.

-- A.C.T.I.V.E (Advising, Counseling, Tutoring, and Information to enhance the Villanova Experience): The Center for Multicultural Affairs offers comprehensive integrated services to all in-coming students.
+- □ A.C.T.I.V.E (Advising, Counseling, Tutoring, and Information to enhance the Villanova Experience): The Center for Multicultural Affairs offers comprehensive integrated services to all in-coming students.
 The ACTIVE program is designed to help students make the transition between high school and college successfully.
 In Phase One, Freshman Retention, the program is intended to help students develop an academic plan through a review grades and teacher feedback, tutoring, and counseling (academic, personal and financial).
 In Phase Two Sophomore Engagement the programs help students develop strategies for academic and personal success.
 Topics for discussion include: selection of major, cultivating leadership potential and communication skill development.
 In addition to course specific tutoring, students are guided to begin thinking about plans for their future including careers. graduate school, and internships.
-Anyone seeking information about this program should call Charisma Presley at 610-519-7316. - St. Thomas of Villanova Scholars Program (STOVs): The purpose of STOVs is to retain and graduate students entering Villanova University whose academic career will be enriched by access to coordinated services designed to facilitate academic success and timely graduation.
+Anyone seeking information about this program should call Charisma Presley at 610-519-7316. - □ St. Thomas of Villanova Scholars Program (STOVs): The purpose of STOVs is to retain and graduate students entering Villanova University whose academic career will be enriched by access to coordinated services designed to facilitate academic success and timely graduation.
 The program begins with a rigorous three-week summer academic emersion program.
 Once the school year begins, the academic progress of STOV students is monitored with follow-up programs and services provided.
 For more information about the program contact The Center for Multicultural Affairs at 610-519-4075. - □ Student Outreach and Diversity Initiatives: The Center for Multicultural Affairs seeks to ensure that each student's educational experience at Villanova University takes place in the context of a welcoming, caring, just, and educationally purposeful community.
 The Center pursues this goal through the promotion and facilitation of intercultural awareness and by offering learning resources and structured learning experiences to support students and student organizations.
 Students are encouraged to contact the Center if they encounter any form of bias or discrimination at the University.
 Once reported, students will meet privately with office staff to develop strategies for remedying problems encountered with bias or discrimination.
 The office also offers opportunities for students to assist the office in achieving its goals by participating in student organizations to promote diversity.
-Students are encouraged to make contact with Assistant Director Charisma Presley whose office is located in Dougherty 102, tel.
-610/519 7316.
+Students are encouraged to make contact with Assistant Director Brighid Dwyer whose office is located in Dougherty, tel.
+610/519 3894. - □ Intergroup Dialogue Program: Intergroup Relations (IGR) is an educational experience about issues of social justice.
+The focus of IGR is on creating understanding relationships among people from different social, economic, racial and ethnic groups.
+Communication skills related to a careful listening and meaningful dialogue are also discussed and developed for all who participate.
+The Center for Multicultural Affairs in conjunction with the Communication Department offers students a one-credit course that will give them the opportunity to engage in meaningful sustained dialogue on a variety of issues.
+Check out the website for more information and to register for one dialogues.